The Founder’s Journey:

 No matter how well I performed, if the policy didn’t allow me to stay, I was gone.

-Eventually, I picked up extended orders to Hawaii as a Navy recruiter, providing three whole years of stability, the longest I had ever been in one place.
+Eventually, I picked up extended orders to Hawaii as a Navy recruiter.
+This provided three whole years of stability, the longest I had ever been in one place.
 And despite the toxic environment, I excelled.

-My honest approach and candor about my own experiences made me such an effective recruiter that I was invited to submit a package to convert and become an Active Duty career recruiter.
+My honest approach and candor about my own experiences made me a very effective recruiter.
+As a result, I was invited to submit a package to convert and become an Active Duty career recruiter.

-I finally had my shot.
+I finally had a real shot.
 By this point, I was a Seabee Chief, and this was the only realistic pathway for me to remain on active duty.

 My package was rejected.